Mackenzie-High/autumn/specification/Greater_Than_Operation.md

 ## Static Checks

-[NO_SUCH_BINARY_OPERATOR, None of the overloads will accept the left-operand due to its type., null] [NO_SUCH_BINARY_OPERATOR, None of the overloads will accept the right-operand due to its type., null]
++ [NO_SUCH_BINARY_OPERATOR](https://www.mackenziehigh.com/autumn/javadoc/autumn/lang/compiler/errors/ErrorCode.html#NO_SUCH_BINARY_OPERATOR): None of the overloads will accept the left-operand due to its type.
++ [NO_SUCH_BINARY_OPERATOR](https://www.mackenziehigh.com/autumn/javadoc/autumn/lang/compiler/errors/ErrorCode.html#NO_SUCH_BINARY_OPERATOR): None of the overloads will accept the right-operand due to its type.

 ## Example